hbs-rcs/hbsgrid-docs/docs/trouble.md

 [VPN connection](https://www.hbs.edu/research-computing-services/Shared%20Documents/Grid/two-step_vpn_qrg_updated_pdf_1.pdf)
 if you are connecting remotely.

-Ethernet connections or WiFi connections to *HBS Secure* will both work without further configuration.
+Ethernet connections from HBS offices or WiFi connections to *HBS Secure* will both work without further configuration.
 Note that connecting from other Harvard networks, such as *Harvard Secure* or an Ethernet  connection from another Harvard School will not work; you must be connected to the **HBS** network.